opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/elb_loadbalancer.html.markdown

     Internal or External.
 Changing this creates a new elb loadbalancer.

 * `admin_state_up` - (Required) Specifies the status of the load balancer.
-    Value range: 0 or false: indicates that the load balancer is stopped.
-Only tenants are allowed to enter these two values.
-1 or true: indicates that the load balancer is running properly.
-2 or false: indicates that the load balancer is frozen.
+    Value range: false: indicates that the load balancer is stopped or frozen; true: indicates that the load balancer is running properly.
     Only tenants are allowed to enter these two values.

 * `vip_subnet_id` - (Optional) Specifies the ID of the private network to be added.
 This parameter is mandatory when type is set to Internal,